 It stands between 30 and 43 inches (77 to 108 cm) high at the shoulders and weighs around 500 pounds (225 kg).
 It has a short, stubby tail and a dark, bristly main that runs along the crest and down the back of the neck.

 This tapir is a shy creature that lives near water.
 It moves quickly on land but is also an excellent swimmer and diver.
 In fact, this tapir will retreat into the water whenever it feels threatened by predators like jaguars and cougars.
-Large caiman present a threat in the water.
+Large caiman presents a threat in the water.

 The South American tapir uses its strong snout to tear and feed on grasses, fruits, aquatic plants and tree branches.
 The female gives birth every two years.
 Population numbers for this species have declined due to hunters poaching for its meat and hide.
 It is now listed as vulnerable on the IUCN Red List.